paolo944/MPCitH_SBC/README.md

 The private key is in $(F_2)^n$.
 The public key is in $(F_{2^{m}})^n$.

+Before generating the systems, make sure that the directory system/{format}
+is created.

 To generate the system of equations on $F_2$ by Weil descent, you have 2 options, either use sagemath to have a system written in .sobj format but it's very slow for big systems, or use the C compiled code using FLINT to have 1 of